lw86ruwo/wannadbBackend/ROUTES.md

+# This is only a backup branch!
+Dont merge this branch into main!

 # Routes _wannadbBackend_

 The Flask app is running by default on port 8000.
 Here we assume that the app is running on localhost.